Medical Care During Pregnancy

 These conditions are serious but manageable.
 So it's important to learn about them and discuss them with your health care provider.

-Many pregnant women wonder about weight gain.
-Generally, women of normal weight should gain about 25–35 pounds during pregnancy.
+Generally, women of normal weight who are pregnant with one baby should gain about 25–35 pounds during pregnancy.
 For women who start their pregnancy overweight, total weight gain should be closer to 15–25 pounds.
 Those who are underweight should gain 28–40 pounds.
+Women who are pregnant with more than one baby will need to gain more weight.

 Pregnancy is not a good time to start a diet, but it is a great time to enjoy healthier foods.
-Doctors recommend that women add about 300 calories to their daily intake to help nourish the developing baby.
-Protein should supply most of these calories, but your diet also should include plenty of fresh fruits, grains, and vegetables.
+Doctors recommend that women pregnant with one baby add about 300–400 calories to their daily intake in the second trimester, and a little more than that in the third trimester, to help nourish the developing baby.
+Protein should supply most of these calories, but also eat plenty of fresh fruits, grains, and vegetables.
+Good snack options include a glass of skim milk and half a sandwich, or a cup of yogurt with walnuts and a piece of fruit.
+Some people, such as teens or women who are pregnant with more than one baby, might need more calories.

 Your health care provider may prescribe a prenatal vitamin to make sure you get enough iron, calcium, and folic acid.
 It's also a good time to get regular, low-impact exercise.